- Elevation: 3,031 m (9,944 ft)

 The following two hours are very tough, steep and often very slippery.
 Here one starts to realize why Gunung Agung is without doubt one of the hardest volcanoes in Indonesia to climb, as the path leads straight up towards the summit and not crisscross up a flank like found on most hills in Europe.
 At an altitude of 2200 meter the forest gradually gets less dense and with it the path starts to become stonier and often covered by loose gravel offering an additional challenge.
 After four hours of hard and strenuous slow climbing our so called base camp (2,622 metres) is reached.
 This is an area which offers very little space for two tents and is often used by local hikers as a resting point before heading to the summit for the sunrise.

-The final 15-20 minutes along the ridge are an absolute joy.
+The final 15-20 minutes along the ridge to the true peak are an absolute joy.
 By now the sunrise is only minutes away and the entire horizon is painted with the warm colours only found during tropical sunrise.
 Despite the glory in the distance one needs to watch every step along the mostly less then one metre wide track.
 Missing a step could easily result in a disaster as on both sides the mountain falls down several hundred metres.
 About half way across the ridge there is one last technical passage which requires the utmost of attention, as the path winds in the shape of a horseshoe around and up a recent rock slide.
 This section is very slippery and offers very little grip and is best conquered going up on all fours or downwards on your backside.

 Once past this section, there is only 100 metres left to the summit of a very special mountain, offering some of the best volcanic views in Indonesia.
 The crater is an impressive 700 metres in diameter.
 For most Balinese Gunung Agung is very simply their holy mountain and only very few ever consider actually venturing to the top of this sacred volcano.
-The catastrophic eruption of 1963 killed over 20,000 people and left an everlasting deep respect for this life giving and life taking mountain of the Gods.
-Many maps still list Agung as being over 3140m high – in truth it is approximately 100 metres less than that as a result of the powerful 1963 eruption.
+The catastrophic eruption of 1963 killed thousands of people and left an everlasting deep respect for this life giving and life taking mountain of the Gods.
+Many maps still list Agung as being over 3140m high – in truth it is approximately 100 metres less than that – probably as a result of the powerful 1963 eruption.

-Every summit is very special in it’s own way and Gunung Agung is certainly not different.
+Every summit is very special in its own way and Gunung Agung is certainly not different.
 What makes this mountain very different is the fact that after 6 long and extremely physically demanding hours you reach the summit of a mountain towards which every single building and temple on Bali is orientated.
 Not a day passes in the lives of every Balinese where not at least once a day he visits his temple at home for a prayer in respect of the holy mountain and Pura Besakih the mother temple.

 The path first leads to the left around the temple, past a couple of water reservoirs tanks, from where you have beautiful views of the temple.
 Then across a small opening in the woods and then immediately into very steep and dense high alpine rainforest.
 The track climbs steeply up a narrow path that is carved by deep ravines and littered by countless roots from magnificent tall trees often requiring hands and feet to scramble over.
 If you depart at 2.30 am for a sunrise at the summit then a good torch light is absolutely essential to illuminate the path.
 More practical is a headlight allowing you to keep your hands free.